espressif/esp-idf/docs/en/api-guides/tools/idf-monitor.rst

      - Send the exit character itself to remote
      -
    * - * Ctrl + P
-     - Reset target into bootloader to pause app via RTS line
+     - Reset target into bootloader to pause app via RTS and DTR lines
      - Resets the target into the bootloader using the RTS and DTR lines (if connected).
 This stops the board from executing the application, making it useful when waiting for another device to start.
-For additional details, refer to `Target Reset into Bootloader`_.
+For additional details, refer to :ref:`target-reset-into-bootloader`.
    * - * Ctrl + R
      - Reset target board via RTS
      - Resets the target board and re-starts the application via the RTS line (if connected).